the-virtual-brain/tvb-root/tvb_documentation/tutorials/tutorial_1_BuildingYourOwnBrainNetworkModel.rst

 BuildingYourOwnBrainNetworkModel.

 In this tutorial, all the data have already been generated.
-You can download the BuildingYourOwnBrainNetworkModel.zip file in the `TVB sharing area
-<http://www.thevirtualbrain.org/tvb/zwei/client-area/public>`_.
-We’ll only go through
-the necessary steps required to reproduce some simulations.
+You can download the BuildingYourOwnBrainNetworkModel.zip file in the `TVB dataset repo <https://zenodo.org/record/4263723>`_.
+We’ll only go through the necessary steps required to reproduce some simulations.
 You can always start over, click along and/or try to change parameters.